wyhuai/SkillMimic/README.md

 - You may control the skill switching using your keyboard.
 By default, the key and skill correspondence are as follows:
 `Q: pick up`, `W: shot`, `←: dribble left`, `↑: dribble forward`, `→: dribble right`, `E: layup`, `R: turnaround layup`.

-- You may change `--motion_file` to alter the initialization, or add `--state_init frame_number` to disable random initialization.
+- You may change `--motion_file` to alter the initialization, or add `--state_init frame_number` to initialize from a specific reference state (Default: random reference state initialization).
 - To view the HOI dataset, add `--play_dataset`.
 - To save the images, add `--save_images test_images` to the command, and the images will be saved in `skillmimic/data/images/test_images`.
 - To transform the images into a video, run the following command, and the video can be found in `skillmimic/data/videos`.